Significant winter storm hits Michigan this weekend: What to expect

 A dangerous winter storm will hit Michigan this weekend, bringing potentially catastrophic levels of ice, along with flooding rains and snow, depending on where you live in the state.

-Regardless of where you live, the storm will begin Friday evening and last through Sunday morning.
+The storm started Friday evening and will last through Sunday morning.
 Here’s a look at what to expect around the state.

 Metro Detroit